acassem2/SP2024-IS324/README.md

 HW 1 Due: Essay

-Week 5: Text Reprint Network Analysis from news articles
+Week 5: Text Reprint Network Analysis
 - Affordances of text data for network analysis: co-occurrence of words
 - Discussion of transformation to a network structure of text data
 - Discussion of bias in digitized text data